-Developing a marketing strategy is all about putting the right amount of effort and time into building an action plan.
+Developing a marketing strategy involves putting the right amount of effort and time into building an action plan.
 So, where are the businesses going wrong?

 Nowadays, with tough competition and new entrants from different countries lowing down costs and competing for revenues, businesses focus more on cutting costs and encouraging the core business.
 That’s when an action plan to become more efficient comes into play.

 Making sure to have the right time management and evaluating outsourcing comes as an option.
 When a firm needs to outsource marketing efforts, it is usually time to search for a consultant.